ros2/ros2_documentation/source/Tutorials/Beginner-CLI-Tools/Understanding-ROS2-Actions/Understanding-ROS2-Actions.rst

       /turtle1/rotate_absolute: turtlesim_msgs/action/RotateAbsolute
     Action Clients:

+Which returns a list of ``/turtlesim``'s subscribers, publishers, services, action servers and action clients.

 Notice that the ``/turtle1/rotate_absolute`` action for ``/turtlesim`` is under ``Action Servers``.
 This means ``/turtlesim`` responds to and provides feedback for the ``/turtle1/rotate_absolute`` action.